amandapadgett/MapAnimation/README.md

 The next thing I plan to do is display an overlay of the the actual city, as well chart a difference course, such as to historic places in the city.

+Editing this to add that I did make a map tour of the places I spent a lot of time at while going to school at Clemson University (1990-1994).
+You can view that map <a href="https://amandapadgett.github.io/ClemsonUnivWalk/">here</a>.

 ## License Information:

 <a href="https://github.com/amandapadgett/MapAnimation/blob/main/LICENSE">MIT License</a>